 California Public Utilities Commission

-In California, the California Public Utilities Commission is responsible for the operation, oversight, regulation and authority for 2-1-1.
-2-1-1 services are typically carried out by local organizations approved by the CPUC to use the 2-1-1 dialing code to serve specific counties.
-Information and referral centers seeking to utilize the 2-1-1 dial code apply to the CPUC for rights to use this special three digit dialing code.
+In California, the California Public Utilities Commission (CPUC) authorizes one qualifying local agency in a County the use of the 2-1-1- dial code.
+This designation allows the lead agency to provide the 2-1-1 referral services for the County.
+Information and referral centers seeking to utilize the 2-1-1 dial code must apply directly to the CPUC for rights to use this special three digit dialing code.